-2.11.1 - It is More Dangerous
+2.11.1 - It's More Dangerous

-You are at great risk when you drive at night.
-Drivers cannot see hazards as quickly as in daylight, so they have less time to respond.
+You are at greater risk when you drive at night.
+Drivers can't see hazards as quickly as in daylight, so they have less time to respond.
 Drivers caught by surprise are less able to avoid a crash.

-The problems of night driving involve the driver, the roadway and the vehicle.
+The problems of night driving involve the driver, the roadway, and the vehicle.